Khar – Spicy dry fish masala

 - It will be very spicy, can be eaten with roti or paratha. can put ghee on khar and eat it to remove that heat of chillies.

-- If you want you can reduce the chillies,if you do not like spicy food.
+- Reduce the chillies if you do not like spicy food.

-- You can use any other dry fish which is salty, which we get in india in markets or near beach or where fish markets are there.
+- You can use any other dry fish which is salty.

-- If you want you can reduce garlic or avoid it.
+- You can reduce garlic or avoid it.

-- If you keep the dry fish pieces while grinding to be coarse and some small bits should be there,so that while eating ,it gives you a good taste.
+- Keep the dry fish pieces while grinding to be coarse and some small bits should be there,so that while eating ,it gives you a good taste.

 - If using grated coconut, always roast it at last and separately at medium or low flame to avoid coconut to burn.